Our Founder, Vision & Mission

 With thanks to...

+Special thanks go to all TeleEEG volunteer consultants and donors.
 We rely on donations of equipment, time and resources to fund our work.
-Without the help of the below companies, individuals and organisations, a lot of our work would not be possible.
+Without the help and generosity of these companies, individuals and organisations our work would not be possible.

 Supply of an XLTEK EEG Machine to Nepal and to Laos.